So you want to learn how to start freelance writing?

 The ease of use is by far the biggest perk.
 There is no barrier to entry, just create a free profile and start pitching!

-Here is my first writing gig on Upwork.
+Here is my first blog writing gig on the site.
 While it wasn’t life changing money, it did help me build momentum.

-The biggest downside is that there are a lot of low-paying jobs on Upwork.
+The biggest downside is that there are a lot of low-paying jobs.
 But like I tell all my students of Freelance to 5K, don’t say yes to jobs that have super low pay!

 That’s what always makes me laugh.
-So many freelancers whine about Upwork on Youtube.
+So many freelancers whine about the site on Youtube.

 Check out this mega post for 50+ freelance writing jobs for beginners.